Parjok: Subclans of Pajok

 Pajok is made up of several subclans.
-The town is divided into "Lacam and Lacwic" - literary meaning left (West) and right (East) portions of the town.
+The town is divided into "Lacam and Lacwic" - literally meaning left (West) and right (East) portions of the town.
 Among the subclans on Lacam side are: Panto, Ayu, Biti, Pagaya, Kwac-lanyuru, Bura, Pamuda, Lamogi, Palyec, Obwolto, Panyagiri and Patogo.
-On Lacwic side are the Ywaya Katum, Ywaya pa Rwot, Ywaya Bol meja, Ywaya Lamwo, Oyere, Paitenge, Toro, Patanga, Paliyo, Kapaa/Paibworo and Bobi.
+On Lacwic side are the Ywaya Katum, Ywaya pa Rwot, Ywaya Bol meja, Ywaya Lamwo, Oyere, Paitenge, Toro, Patanga, Paliyo, Kapa and Bobi.